We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the morning when visiting Blackpool.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Blackpool.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 When to fly

 Sun seekers should book a flight to Blackpool resort between June and the end of August, although sunny weather cannot be guaranteed and there is always a possibility of rain.
 During this period the beach will be slightly busier, definitely if you happen to arrive on one of the hot days.